 Building Trust in Advertising: Insights from the FTC

-Andy Soriano • March 6, 2025
+Institute for Advertising Ethics • March 6, 2025

 As deceptive advertising tactics continue to evolve, Serena Viswanathan, Associate Director at the FTC, provides insights into emerging trends in false advertising, the effectiveness of self-regulation, and the critical role of ethical business practices.

-For Serena Viswanathan, protecting consumers from fraud and scams—especially in the health industry—was the driving force of her career.
+For Serena Viswanathan, protecting consumers from fraud and scams, especially in the health industry, was the driving force of her career.
 She considers herself lucky to have found a place at the Federal Trade Commission (FTC) where she can turn that passion into action.

 With 25 years at the FTC, Viswanathan has seen firsthand how deceptive advertising evolves with new technology and media.
 Today, Artificial Intelligence (AI), user-generated content (UGC) reviews, and social media ads present new challenges.
 As deceptive marketing tactics become more sophisticated and widespread, the FTC is working to tighten regulations and build stronger consumer protections.